 Imagine waking up one morning and finding that some of the most negative information on your credit report was gone.

-This could happen to you on July 1, 2017, due to sweeping changes the Big 3 credit bureaus (Equifax, Experian and TransUnion) are making to their reporting processes for tax liens and judgments.
+This may have happened to you on July 1, 2017, due to sweeping changes the Big 3 credit bureaus (Equifax, Experian and TransUnion) are making to their reporting processes for tax liens and judgments.

 If a lien or judgment on your report doesn’t meet the following standards, it will vanish from your credit reports: